Commercial Property Types In Australia

 Also known as a superstore, supercenter or megastore, a big-box store is a sizeable, free-standing building with a large carpark.
 The large square meterage provides the space to showcase a substantial amount of stock - think IKEA, Bunnings, Mitre 10 and Decathlon.

-If you’re not sure exactly what kind of commercial property you need for your business, you can always get some help from our team at Tenant CS.
+Not sure exactly what kind of commercial property you need for your business?
 Contact our team today for professional advice to find the perfect type of commercial property for your business.

 You might also like